ianandkrpandey/MEAN/README.md

 # MEAN
-This Application will help user to validate is account
+This Application will help user to validate his account.